-Green initiatives for rental properties, in the past, were icing on an already scrumptious cake.
+Green initiatives for rental properties, in the past, were the icing on an already scrumptious cake.
 Not considered necessitous, but a helpful benefit to cut costs and stand out among other properties in your area, going green was, overall, optional.
 However, as Millennial and Gen Z renters’ share in the tenant pool grows larger, becoming eco-conscious is a must.

 As rental property owners, landlords have an opportunity to make a positive impact on the environment by taking steps to address green initiatives for their rental homes.